Is your Volkswagen window switch not working? Learn how to fix the problem by replacing the window switch of your Volkswagen.

 This guide shows how to replace the driver’s door window switch on a VW Jetta 2011–2018, also known as VW Bora.
 This window switch is also used on Volkswagen CC, GTI, Golf, Golf R, Passat, Rabit, and Tiguan.

-Park the Volkswagen and turn off the engine.
+- Park the Volkswagen and turn off the engine.
 Open the driver’s door.

-Lift the window switch and pull towards the back to release the front tab.
+- Lift the window switch and pull towards the back to release the front tab.

-Release the connector on the back of the window switch.
+- Release the connector on the back of the window switch.

-Remove the window switch by pulling it out.
+- Remove the window switch by pulling it out.

-Install the new window switch by pressing it in until you hear it click.
+- Install the new window switch by pressing it in until you hear it click.

-The average cost to change a Volkswagen window switch at a repair shop ranges between $150-$200.
-The average cost to change a Volkswagen window switch yourself ranges between $25-$50.
+This tutorial shows that changing a VW window switch is very easy and takes less than thirty minutes.
+The average cost to change a Volkswagen window switch at a repair shop ranges from $150-$200.
+The average cost to change a Volkswagen window switch is $25-$50.